-WALL-MOUNTED SIGNS - COMMERCIAL and RESIDENTIAL 11.
-One wall-mounted sign shall be permitted per commercial facade, per business.
-The sign area shall Three k not exceed 6 percent of each building facade.
+WALL-MOUNTED SIGNS - COMMERCIAL and RESIDENTIAL

-- 12. For buildings with multiple commercial tenants, the sign area for individual tenants shall be based on the portion of the facade directly related to that tenant. - 13.
+- 11. One wall-mounted sign shall be permitted per commercial facade, per business.
+The sign area shall not exceed 6 percent of each building facade. - 12.
+For buildings with multiple commercial tenants, the sign area for individual tenants shall be based on the portion of the facade directly related to that tenant. - 13.
 All wall-mounted signs on commercial buildings shall be individual type lettering.
-The following types - Type 1: Opaque lettering indirectly illuminated by goose neck type lighting: - Type 2: Channel letters internally illuminated with letter sides to match letter face colors; - Type 3: Same as 2 except halo lit; and - Type 4: halo lit letters cut out of solid metal background spaced off the face of the building.
+The following types of letters are acceptable: - Type 1: Opaque lettering indirectly illuminated by goose neck type lighting; - Type 2: Channel letters internally illuminated with letter sides to match letter face colors; - Type 3: Same as 2 except halo lit; and - Type 4: halo lit letters cut out of solid metal background spaced off the face of the building.

 Can type signs are prohibited.
-Any logos associated with a specific tenant shall be non-illu Illumination from wall-mounted signs shall not shine directly on existing residential areas.

-14. Wall-mounted signs shall not project more than I toot.
-All canopy and marquee signs shall be included in the total area count allowed for all signs.
+Any logos associated with a specific tenant shall be non-illuminated.
+14. Wall-mounted signs shall not project more than 1 foot.
+All canopy and marquee signs shall be in-

-- 15. Signs perpendicular to an elevation shall only occur under an awning or canopy / portal and shall not be more than eight square feet.
-These signs may not project past the overhang. - 16.
-Each residential building shall be allowed to include building identification signage (e.g., address or building number).
+- cluded in the total area count allowed for all signs.
+15. Signs perpendicular to an elevation shall only occur under an awning or canopy / portal and shall - not be more than eight square feet.
+These signs may not project past the overhang.
+16. Each residential building shall be allowed to include building identification signage (e.g., address or building number).
 Individual type lettering shall be required.